laisee/client-python-fix/README.md

 # Power.Trade Fix Client (Python)

-This project provides a client implementation for interacting with a FIX protocol-based API over a secure WebSocket connection.
+This project provides a client implementation for interacting with a FIX protocol-based API over a secure connection.

-The client is capable of logging in, sending orders and receiving responses from the server.
-Orders created can be cancelled.
+The client is capable of connecting to PT fix server, submitting new order(s), cancelling orders and handling responses (e.g. heartbeat) from the server.
+A heartbeat message can be sent every XX seconds where XX can be configure.

 ## Features

 - **JWT Generation:** Generates JSON Web Tokens (JWT) for authenticating requests.
 - **FIX Message Handling:** Constructs and sends FIX messages to the server.
-- **WebSocket Communication:** Establishes a secure WebSocket connection to send and receive messages.
+- **Secure Communication:** Establishes a secure WebSocket connection to send and receive messages.
 - **Message Validation:** Validates the presence of necessary fields in messages.
 - **Environment Configuration:** Uses environment variables loaded from a .env file for configuration.